 THz technology – Basics

-With that said, as compared to microwave radiation, terahertz (or T-ray) frequency range allows to achieve a fairly good spatial resolution required for rendering quality imaging.
+With that said, as compared to microwave radiation, the terahertz (or T-ray) frequency range enables to achieve a fairly good spatial resolution required for rendering quality imaging.
 T-rays are non-ionizing, able to penetrate clothing, polyethylene, polyester and other types of shrouds, covers and enclosures, made of various opaque materials, selectively absorbed by water and organic substances.
 These unique properties make T-rays much more attractive and informative than X-rays and near infrared radiation (NIR).

 During the last few decades there have been a lot of speculations about terahertz technology, yet not so many really successful breakthroughs have been made.
-TeraSense tries to bridge “terahertz gap” by developing a special imaging technology.
+TeraSense tries to bridge the «terahertz gap» by developing a special imaging technology.

 Applications of terahertz technologies